pablolopez-data-projects/Data-Projects---Pablo-L-pez/README.md

-# 📊 Data Projects Portfolio
+# 📊 Data Projects portfolio -- Pablo López

 Welcome to my data projects portfolio!
 This repository showcases a selection of projects I have developed, highlighting my skills in **data analytics, machine learning, and business insights**.